2008 Cincinnati Bengals season: Week 13: vs. Baltimore Ravens

 Hoping to rebound from their road loss to the Steelers, the Bengals went home for a Week 13 AFC North rematch with the Baltimore Ravens.
 In the first quarter, Cincinnati trailed early as Ravens kicker Matt Stover made a 27-yard field goal.
 In the second quarter, Baltimore increased its lead as Stover got a 21-yard field goal, along with QB Joe Flacco completing a 4-yard TD pass to TE Todd Heap.
 The Bengals would close out the half as kicker Shayne Graham nailed a 21-yard field goal.

 In the third quarter, the Ravens pulled away as WR Mark Clayton completed a 32-yard TD pass to WR Derrick Mason and caught a 70-yard TD pass from Flacco.
 In the fourth quarter, Baltimore pulled away as safety Jim Leonhard returned an interception 35 yards for a touchdown.

-With the loss, not only did Cincinnati fall to 1–10–1.
-They surpassed their 2007 loss total and were swept by the Ravens for the first time since 2002.
+With the loss, not only did Cincinnati fall to 1–10–1, they had surpassed their 2007 loss total and were swept by the Ravens for the first time since 2002.
+The Bengals also ended up being eliminated from playoff contention for the third consecutive season.